How To Start a Vending Machine Business in 2026

 • Register with state authorities.
 File the necessary paperwork with your Secretary of State's office to establish your business entity.

-• Obtain a business license.
+• Get a business license.
 Check with local authorities about required permits and licenses for vending operations.

 • Get a tax ID number.
 Apply for an Employer Identification Number (EIN) from the IRS for tax purposes.